 In 2020, 35% of IdeaScale customers ran COVID-related campaigns.
 They were designed to find solutions ranging from healthcare innovation to pandemic issues.

 Companies used their resources to manufacture ventilators, face masks, and other PPE equipment.
 Other organizations used technology to create unique virtual customer experiences.

 IdeaScale customers launch, on average, 5.18 campaigns each year.
 There is an average of 2.5 moderators for each campaign and eight global moderators per community.
 This opens up many possibilities for organizations looking to innovate both internally and externally.

 Campaigns include changing organizational processes, reaching out to customers for product ideas, and involving communities to better serve their members.
 This average number of campaigns demonstrates the power of technology and how collaboration changes lives.

-IdeaScale has also ranked its stage templates according to frequency of use.
+IdeaScale has also ranked its stage templates according to the frequency of use.
 The top four are:

 - Reserve (archive or implemented)